Atsukoro1/Atsukoro1/README.md

-My name's Jakub, and I'm a programmer with a passion for Rust and Typescript.
-I'm also interested in Cybersecurity and related topics.
+Greetings, my name is Jakub, and I am a proficient programmer with a keen interest in Rust and Typescript.
+My areas of focus also include Cybersecurity and related subjects.

-In my leisure time, I find myself occupied with a variety of activities such as completing challenges on HackTheBox, programming, studying for school, and playing Etterna.
-These pursuits not only keep me busy, but also provide an enjoyable way to pass the time.
+During my downtime, I engage in a diverse range of activities such as tackling challenges on HackTheBox, programming, pursuing academic studies, and playing Etterna.
+These endeavors not only maintain my engagement, but also offer a stimulating way to utilize my free time.

-I have experience in fullstack web development and desktop application development.
+I possess expertise in both full-stack web development and desktop application development.

-My projects are an exciting combination of cutting-edge technology, making them ideal for developers and IT professionals alike.
-From the Tiktok clone, a fullstack project with Nuxt, Nest.js, Neo4J, and Redis, to CNVM, a Node.js version manager written in Rust, to Netscrape, a powerful command line tool written in C for sniffing and printing incoming packets, you're sure to find something to suit your needs.
-With these projects, you can easily keep up with the latest trends and stay ahead of the competition!
+My projects embody an innovative fusion of state-of-the-art technology, rendering them highly suitable for developers and IT professionals alike.
+From the Tiktok replica—a full-stack project utilizing Nuxt, Nest.js, Neo4J, and Redis—to CNVM, a Node.js version manager developed in Rust, and Netscrape, an advanced command-line utility crafted in C for capturing and displaying incoming packets, there is a project to meet diverse requirements.
+By leveraging these projects, you can readily stay abreast of the latest advancements and maintain a competitive edge!

-Feel free to check out the three projects pinned below this README, these are probably the ones that I am most proud of.
+I invite you to explore the three highlighted projects below this README, as they represent some of my proudest achievements.

-Thanks for visiting!
+Thank you for your visit!